 The Entourage Effect

-The entourage is a theory that says that cannabinoids, terpenes, and other compounds found in cannabis plants work better when combined.
-Meaning, you won’t experience the same effects if you were to consume THC, CBD, or terpenes by themselves.
+The entourage theory says that cannabinoids, terpenes, and other compounds found in cannabis plants work better when combined.
+Meaning, you won’t experience the same effects if you consume THC, CBD, or terpenes by themselves.
 The theory mentions that terpenes interact with more than 400 compounds found in cannabis, including THC and CBD, and when they interact, they create the entourage effect.

-When terpenes, cannabinoids, and other compounds in the cannabis plant interact, they create a unique type of effect which is the “high” you experience when smoking cannabis.
+When terpenes, cannabinoids, and other compounds in the cannabis plant interact, they create a unique effect: the “high” you experience when smoking cannabis.
 But, apart from the special effect, the entourage effect has several benefits.
 It happens because each terpene has unique properties that can have sedative effects, alleviate anxiety or even alleviate pain.
 Thus depending on the terpene profile a plant has, you will experience a particular type of high, but also the beneficial properties a plant has will vary from strain to strain and plant to plant.

 Most Common Terpenes Found In Cannabis